-The referee will tell the Jury and Judges to mark KO or RSC-H or RSC on their score sheets, when the referee has stopped the bout due to the Kickboxers inability to resume the fight because of head blows.
-The same has to be reported by the Chief referee on duty on that tatami in the fighter's WAKO SPORT PASS.
+The referee will tell the Jury and Judges to mark KO or RSC-H or RSC on their score sheets, when he or referee has stopped the bout due to the Kickboxers inability to resume the fight because of head blows.
+The same has to be reported by the Chief referee on duty in that ring on the fighter's WAKO SPORT PASS.
 This is also the official result of the fight and it cannot be overruled.